8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 With a decade of being in poverty based on my own income and homeless for a year, I reflected a lot and was determined to not let my lifestyle creep—ever.
 Instead, I focused on being content with what I had.

 It was like being a kid again.
-Back from that time when I felt like we were the richest family ever; only it was just me.
+Back from the time when I felt like we were the richest family ever; only it was just me.

 With that said, from an income perspective, I’m at the [upper side of middle class](https://www.investopedia.com/financial-edge/0912/which-income-class-are-you.aspx).
 I became debt-free at the tail-end of 2020.